eternero/eternero.github.io/index.md

 ### Fourier Transform

-The Fourier Transform (FT) allows us to break down a time-domain audio signal into its frequency components.
+The **Fourier Transform** (FT) allows us to break down a time-domain audio signal into its frequency components.
 This is especially valuable when analyzing complex musical compositions composed of overlapping tones.
 Our implementation applies FT to visualize and extract dominant frequencies in each track.

 By identifying which frequencies are most prominent in a song, we can infer pitch content, tonal complexity, and harmonic relationships.
 This is useful in clustering similar-sounding tracks, building timbral profiles, and providing recommendations based on musical structure rather than popularity metrics.

 ### Constant-Q Transform

-The Constant-Q Transform (CQT) is well-suited for music due to its logarithmic frequency scale, which mirrors human pitch perception.
+The **Constant-Q Transform** (CQT) is well-suited for music due to its logarithmic frequency scale, which mirrors human pitch perception.
 Unlike FT, CQT provides higher frequency resolution at lower pitches exactly where musical detail often resides.
 Our implementation extracts musical notes and harmonic patterns from audio signals.

 CQT enhances our ability to detect instrument specific timbres, distinguish overlapping notes, and identify musical motifs.
 These capabilities are critical for producing accurate, musical recommendations.
 In particular, CQT helps the system recommend songs with similar melodic or harmonic structure, even if the genre or instrumentation differs.

-# Current Progress
+# Current Progress and the Future

-#
+At the time being, we've been able to develop all of the core aspects of our project by now.
+This includes the _Audio Data Pipeline_, the _RYM User-Generated Content Extraction Module_, _implementation of transform-based algorithms_ and more.
+Furthermore, we're also working on optimizing the core algorithms behind our recommendation system by using Optuna \[3] for hyperparameter tuning with distinct distance metrics as our objective functions and changes in the handling of high-dimensional features.

+As we go along with our project, we aim to optimize what has already been developed and to create a robust recommendation system that is able to fully capture the essence of music.
+Even as we've already gotten significant progress and amazing results from our first few tests with the current recommendation system, we're still constantly looking for ways to improve our system, such as implementing new features that are highlighted in relevant literature and working around constraints that come about, whether it be the heavy computational cost of Music Information Retrieval Models or lack of social tags from services like Spotify or RateYourMusic.

 # References